3 Questions to Ask Before Applying for a Small Business Loan

 Are you a retail start-up looking to purchase clothes in bulk for resale?
 Ask about Inventory Loans.
 Maybe you’re a fast-growing industrial business interested in upgrading your welders.
 See Equipment Loans.
 Perhaps you’re already well established and just looking to expand your space.
 You may want to consider a Commercial Real Estate Loan.

-The purpose of the loan will not only help you narrow down which kind of business loan you need.
+The purpose of the loan will not only help you narrow down what kind of small business loan you need.
 It can also inform collateral options for that loan.
 For instance, businesses often use the equipment they’re buying as collateral for that loan.
 That way, they can usually get the funds at a lower interest rate then they would with an unsecured loan.
-Real estate is another good example of using the loan’s purpose as collateral.
+Commercial Real Estate (CRE) is another good example of using the loan’s purpose as collateral.

 Business Financing Types and Purposes